jakobzhao/geog328/labs/lab01/readme.md

 1\.
 Download the repository  `https://github.com/[github_username]/[github_username].github.io`  following the instruction in Section 2 *"Download the course material"*.
 Note here you need to **download the repo you created** earlier, not the class repository

 2\.
-In the root directory of the downloaded repository, please copy the edited `resume.md` to the root.
+In the root directory of the downloaded repository, please copy the edited `wiki.md` to the root.

 3\.
 Open Visual Studio Code, and open the downloaded repository folder following the instruction in Section 2 *"Download the course material"*.

 4\.
-Once you open this repository, you can edit the `resume.md` in Visual Studio Code.
+Once you open this repository, you can edit the `wiki.md` in Visual Studio Code.
 Remember to save (`ctrl+s`) your files after editing

 5\.
 To update any edit changes, click on the "Source Control" button on the left toolbar.
-Then click on the "Stage All Changes" button (plus sign), input your commit message in the textbox above, click on the "Commit" button (check sign), and then click on the "Views and More Action..." button (three dots) and choose "Push".
+Then click on the "Stage All Changes" button (plus sign, be sure to click on the button  on the right side of "Changes"), input your commit message in the textbox above, click on the "Commit" button (check sign), and then click on the "Views and More Action..." button (three dots) and choose "Push".

 ![vscode-gh-push](img/vscode-gh-push.gif)